maxschnelle/windowsserverdocs.de-de/WindowsServerDocs/identity/ad-fs/development/ad-fs-on-behalf-of-authentication-in-windows-server.md

                 }
             });

-#### <a name="modifying-the-todolistcontroller"></a>Ändern die ToDoListController
+#### <a name="modifying-the-todolistcontroller"></a>Ändern von "" "-listcontroller"

-Fügen Sie der Verweis auf System.Web.Extensions hinzu. Ändern Sie die Klassenmember, indem Sie den folgenden Code ersetzen
+Fügen Sie einen Verweis auf System.
+Web.
+Extensions hinzu. Ändern Sie die Klassenmember, indem Sie den folgenden Code ersetzen.

     //
     // The Client ID is used by the application to uniquely identify itself to Azure AD.